The NLP Task Effectiveness of Long-Range Transformers: Introduction

 \section{Introduction}

-Transformer-based models~\citep{vaswani2017AttentionAllYou} have advanced the state of the art in natural language processing.
-However, their quadratic time and space complexity hinders their application on long texts.
+Transformer-based models~\citep{transformers2017} have advanced the state of the art in natural language processing.
+However, their quadratic time and space complexity hinder their application on long texts.
 Various proposals have been made to address these concerns~\citep{tay2020EfficientTransformersSurvey}, with mathematical guarantees on improved time or space.
 These models have been evaluated primarily via perplexity~\citep{dai2019TransformerXLAttentiveLanguage} and non-NLP benchmarks~\citep{tay2020LongRangeArena}.
 These metrics may not be ideal~\citep{sun2021LongRangeLanguageModels} and may not reflect performance on complex NLP tasks~\citep{arutiunian2020ReproducibilityChallengeReformer,thorne2021DatabaseReasoningText}.
 We argue these metrics have not been sufficient for the development of efficient Transformers and their practical application on long texts, and that existing benchmarks are insufficient guides for architecture selection.

-It is not straightforward to have a fair and side-by-side comparison among those models due to the differences between their pretraining and hyperparameter settings~\citep{tay2020EfficientTransformersSurvey}, and the metric scores cannot convey detailed information inside the self-attention blocks~\citep{sun2021LongRangeLanguageModels}.
-We wish to fairly validate the effectiveness of long range attention techniques, and to uncover the underlying factors behind model behaviors.
+It is not straightforward to have a fair and side-by-side comparison among those models due to the differences between their pretraining and hyperparameter settings~\citep{tay2020EfficientTransformersSurvey}, and the metrics alone cannot convey detailed information about the self-attention blocks~\citep{sun2021LongRangeLanguageModels}.
+We wish to fairly validate the effectiveness of long-range attention techniques, and to uncover the underlying factors behind model behaviors.
 We critique the reliance on perplexity evaluations in previous work, experimenting with five difficult, long-text NLP tasks.
 These tasks cover typical NLP modeling scenarios: token or span-level prediction, sequence-level classification, and sequence-to-sequence generation.
-We achieve competitive or even state-of-the-art results.
 To our knowledge, this is the first work to evaluate long-range transformers on such a wide spectrum of representative NLP tasks.